erguney28/shelby-quickstart/README.md

 1. Run `npm run build` or equivalent

 ## 🛠️ Setup
-Before working with the code in this repo, ensure that you've completed all of the steps in the [Shelby CLI Getting Started](https://docs.shelby.xyz/tools/cli) guide.
-This will give you access to the `shelby` command and simplify the steps described below.
+Before working with the code in this repo, ensure that you've completed all of the steps in the [Shelby CLI Getting Started](https://docs.shelby.xyz/tools/cli) guid This will give you access to the `shelby` command and simplify the steps described below.

 ## 💻 Usage